Nicolehdz/csce331-testing-rational/docs/constructor_correctness.md

 <details>
   <summary>Expand after you think for yourself.</summary>

-To test whether the default constructor is correct, we need to use it to create a `Rational` and then verify that the `Rational` has numerator 0 and denominator 1.
+To test whether the default constructor is correct, we need to use it to create an instance of <code class="language-plaintext highlighter-rouge">Rational</code> and then verify that the <code class="language-plaintext highlighter-rouge">Rational</code> object has numerator 0 and denominator 1.

 1. Given no preconditions
 1. When I create a default `Rational` value